 - Ordered all public and non-public schools closed from Monday, March 16, to Friday, March 20, 2020.

-- Essential staff ordered to report to work Monday, March 16, and Tuesday, March 17, to develop alternate plans for learning and providing school meals.
+- Essential staff ordered to report to work Monday, March 16, and Tuesday, March 17, to provide school meals and develop alternative learning plans.